-Cost Item Guideline Remarks c1, Depreciation + Interest As per CIRIA manual (or) Rate Tender could be done (D+i) on capital equipment Obtained from Dredging annually.
-Such rates shall not contractors by a Rate exceed CIRIA value of capital Tender. equipment. c2, Maintenance + Repair As per CIRIA manual (or) For the days of operation excepting (M+i) for deployment period Obtained from Dredging any idle times.
-Such rates shall not contractors by a Rate exceed 80% CIRIA rates for Indian Tender. conditions.
+Cost Item Guideline Remarks

+c1, Depreciation + As per CIRIA manual (or) Rate Tender could be done

+Interest (D+i) on capital Obtained from Dredging annually.
+Such rates shall not

+equipment contractors by a Rate exceed CIRIA value of capital

+Tender. equipment.

+c2, Maintenance + As per CIRIA manual (or) For the days of operation

+Repair (M+i) for Obtained from Dredging excepting any idle times.
+Such

+deployment period contractors by a Rate rates shall not exceed 80%

+Tender.
+CIRIA rates for Indian

+conditions.

+c3, Fuel + Lube oil costs To be worked out using

+method stated in this

+manual (or) to be

+obtained as part of Rate

+Tender.

-c3, Fuel + Lube oil costs To be worked out using method stated in this manual (or) to be obtained as part of Rate Tender. c4, Insurance 1.6% of c1 c5, Manning Costs To be worked out using method stated in this manual (or) to be obtained as part of Rate Tender. c6, Idle time charges Simply c1, only for those idle days.
-When c6 is applied, c1, c2, c3 will not be applied. c7, Mob and Demob 10% of project cost for capital dredging.7.5% of project cost for Maintenance Dredging.
+c4, Insurance 1.6% of c1

+c5, Manning Costs To be worked out using

+method stated in this

+manual (or) to be obtained as part of Rate Tender. c6, Idle time charges Simply c1, only for those When c6 is applied, c1, c2, c3 idle days. will not be applied. c7, Mob and Demob 10% of project cost for This shall not be treated as capital dredging.
 Mobilization advance.
-This is a
+This is a 7.5% of project cost for provision in estimate for cost Maintenance Dredging. incurred by contractor during all pre & post dredging activities.